-a includes permanent meadows and pastures and land that has been used for five years or more for the production of herbaceous b includes wooded land with a grass understory beneath the open canopy Livestock and wildlife browse on both the leaves and hi c "Other land" is a residual category defined by the initial Nations Food and Agricultural Organization (FAO) in its Production feart However, a significant percentage of this land may be grazed seasonality or in years of heavy raintal.
-Half of this category is count.

-d Sum of areas of permanent pasture (1983) open forest (1980) and 50 percent of "biher land" (1983)

-e.
-Numbers may not add up to tutals because of numbing
+- a.
+Includes permanent meadows and pastures and lend that has been used for five years or more for the production of herbaceous forage crops, either cultivated or wild - b.
+Includes wooded land with a grass understory beneath the open canopy.
+Livestock and wildlife browse on both the leaves and twigs of the trees and on the grasses. - c.
+"Other land" is a residual category defined by the limited Nations Food and Agricultural Organization (FAO) in its Production NationAlbust one third of this land may be grazed seasonality or in years of heavy rainfall.
+Half of this category is counsed in the estimated rotal area of range and pasture. - d.
+Sum of areas of permanent pasture (1983), open forest (1980), and 50 percant of "bitter land" (1983), e.
+Humbers may not add out to totals because of not family.